-ssisted listening devices help hard of hearing people to hear better and understand more in large areas that are subject to interference such as background noise, reverberation and distance between the speaker and listener.
+Assisted listening devices help hard of hearing people to hear better and understand more in large areas that are subject to interference such as background noise, reverberation and distance between the speaker and listener.
 Used with microphones placed appropriately, or coupled to an existing public address system, ALDs deliver sound (signal) directly to the listener's ear at a consistent volume, despite interference (noise).

 Audio Induction Loop System: A microphone or sound source is connected to an amplifier's audio input.
 This signal is then fed into a coil of wire that is placed around the perimeter of the seating arrangement.
 A listener within the loop encircled area picks up the signal inductively through a hearing aid equipped with a telecoil (denoted by a "T" position on the aid's on/off switch); or, if without hearing aids, by using a receiver/device with built in telecoil, volume control and ear-piece.
-Subject to signal "spillover" into areas above, below and adjacent to the looped area.